mtch99/Ballerz/README.md

                     - [x] Refactor find your friends view
                         - [x] Fix feedback view height
                     * [x] Add isFriend field to userProfileData an userProfile
-                    - [ ] Only Display the users that re nit friends to the client user in Find Your Friends and make friends screens
+                    - [ ] Only Display the users that are not friends to the client user in Find Your Friends and make friends screens
+                        - [ ] Test
             - [x] Add a user after username creation
                 - [x] FriendShip Requests and notifications are created successfully